HadrienVerrier/surstromming/README.md

 ## Installation

-You can build your own docker-compose file and system, and only use the DockerFile image (i'll push on docker hub my own image).
+You can build your own docker-compose file and system, and only use the [DockerFile image](https://hub.docker.com/repository/docker/hadv83/surstromming).
 Also, you can clone this repository and simple do a `make install` to create the container.

 My image in [docker hub](https://hub.docker.com/repository/docker/hadv83/surstromming)